Bolivia–United States relations

 While opposed to other self-identified "revolutionary" governments, the United States engaged with the National Revolutionary Movement (MNR) following the country's 1952 Revolution in an effort to encourage to move its politics to the right.
 In 1971, the US government viewed President Juan Jose Torres as anti-American and funded military officers plotting to overthrow him.
-General Hugo Banzer took power later than year and had cooperative relations with the United States.
+General Hugo Banzer took power later that year and had cooperative relations with the United States.
 However, under the Jimmy Carter administration, the United States supported a transition to democracy and opposed the 1979 and 1980 coups by Generals Alberto Natusch Busch and Luis García Meza, respectively.
 The United States supported the 1985 shift to neoliberal economic policies under the government of Víctor Paz Estenssoro, who had also led Bolivia after the 1952 Revolution.

 From the 1980s onwards, the US became heavily concerned with stopping the growing and trafficking of coca leaves, a precursor to cocaine, in Bolivia.
 The US supplied training and equipment for an eradication campaign focused on the Chapare coca region.
 However, in 2005, coca grower leader Evo Morales was elected to the presidency as the leader of the Movement Towards Socialism.
 Morales was publicly critical of US policies and brought Bolivia closer to Venezuela, Cuba, Russia, and China.
 Morales severed diplomatic relations following the 2008 political crisis, and expelled the US Drug Enforcement Administration and USAID.
 Subsequent negotiations between the two governments were unsuccessful at restoring them.
 Following Morales' resignation in November 2019, under pressure from protests and the Bolivian military, the United States renewed USAID assistance.
-Following the 2025 Bolivian general election, there are plans to restore relations between the two countries.
+Following the 2025 Bolivian general election, relations between the two countries were reestablished.

 According to the 2012 U.S. Global Leadership Report, 34% of Bolivians approve "the job performance of the leadership of the U.S.", with 26% disapproving and 40% uncertain.
 In a 2013 global opinion poll, 55% of Bolivians view the U.S. favorably, with 29% expressing an unfavorable view.

 History

-In 1951, the socialist and nationalist Movimiento Nacionalista Revolucionario (MNR) took power in an uprising against a right-wing military regime.